Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Conclusions

-Unique among all lattice calculations of the quark helicity PDFs of the nucleon was our emphasis on an invariant amplitude that contributes to the space-like matrix elements we have computed, but whose dynamics on the light-cone is absent.
-This additional amplitude thus enters as an additional source of higher twist corrections that has the potential to sully a reliable determination of the PDF, especially as larger Wilson line lengths are employed to map the Ioffe-time dependence of the leading pseudo-ITD.
-Through application of the distillation spatial smearing kernel and our construction of nucleon interpolators that transform irreducibly under the double-cover octahedral group $O_h^D$ and its little groups, we established a prescription, based on a singular value decomposition (SVD), for disentangling the leading pseudo-ITD from this contaminating invariant amplitude.
-The construction of an over-constrained system for the leading and contaminating amplitudes associated with the space-like matrix elements of a given momentum and Wilson line length required leaning into the group theoretic infrastructure codified by our interpolator construction paradigm.
-By abandoning the use of correlator projectors in favor of the construction of subduced nucleon helicity spinors, we populated a kinematic matrix whose elements are contractions of each subduced spinor with the Lorentz structures associated with the leading and contaminating amplitudes.
-Given a kinematic matrix and fitted subduced matrix elements, application of an SVD solved for the leading and contaminating amplitudes.
-The utility of this approach bears considerable weight for future PDF calculations within the flavor singlet and gluonic sectors, as well as in the off-forward regime relevant for the extraction of generalized parton distributions, when several invariant amplitudes are present.
+We have highlighted the presence of an invariant amplitude that contributes to the space-like matrix elements we have computed, but whose dynamics on the light-cone is absent.
+This additional amplitude thus enters as an additional source of polynomial $z^2$ corrections that has the potential to sully a reliable determination of the PDF, especially as larger Wilson line lengths are employed to map the Ioffe-time dependence of the leading pseudo-ITD.
+Through application of the distillation spatial smearing kernel and our construction of nucleon interpolators that transform irreducibly under the double-cover octahedral group $O_h^D$ and its little groups, we proposed a prescription, based on a singular value decomposition (SVD), for disentangling the invariant amplitudes that contribute to matrix elements of the non-local quark bilinear operator we are interested in.
+Due to an unavoidable finite mixing that exists for the axial vector components that are not collinear to the Wilson line direction, we were unable to establish, in the case of quark helicity, a minimally constrained or over-constrained system of equations to separate the leading pseudo-ITD from the contaminating amplitude (referred to as $\mathcal{R}\left(\nu,z^2\right)$ in Eq.~\ref{eq:decomp}).
+Regardless, by abandoning the use of correlator projectors and leaning into the group theoretic infrastructure codified by our interpolator construction paradigm via construction of subduced nucleon helicity spinors, we populated a kinematic matrix whose elements are contractions of each subduced spinor with the Lorentz structures associated with the leading and contaminating amplitudes.
+Since sufficient constraints could not be established (i.e. finite mixing) to separate the leading pseudo-ITD from the contaminating amplitude, we explicitly set to null the kinematic matrix elements that were associated with the contaminating amplitude.
+By construction, the effect of the contamination was then incorporated into a single amplitude deemed $\widetilde{\mathcal{Y}}\left(\nu,z^2\right)$.
+Given a kinematic matrix and fitted subduced matrix elements, a trivial application of an SVD solved for $\widetilde{\mathcal{Y}}\left(\nu,z^2\right)$.
+Our choice to parameterize the derived reduced pseudo-ITD $\mathfrak{Y}\left(\nu,z^2\right)$ in a basis of Jacobi polynomials then afforded the opportunity to account for the additional $z^2$ contamination arising from $\mathcal{R}\left(\nu,z^2\right)$ embedded in $\widetilde{\mathcal{Y}}\left(\nu,z^2\right)$, since this effect is no worse than the corrections to our factorization relationship.
+Though the prescription we established herein could not rigorously separate $\mathcal{R}\left(\nu,z^2\right)$ from the leading pseudo-ITD, the utility of this approach bears considerable weight for future PDF calculations within the flavor singlet and gluonic sectors, as well as in the off-forward regime relevant for the extraction of generalized parton distributions, when several invariant amplitudes are present.